Home (Sheena Easton album)

-Home is the 14th studio album by Scottish singer Sheena Easton, and was released on March 20, 1999, by Universal Victor for the Japanese market only, where it charted at number 97.
+Home is the fourteenth studio album by Scottish singer Sheena Easton, and was released on March 20, 1999, by Universal Victor for the Japanese market only, where it charted at number 97.
 The disc consists of six tracks of new material and four cover versions from Crosby, Stills, Nash & Young, Paul Simon, Curtis Stigers and Stephen Sondheim.
 Easton self produced and arranged on nine of the album's tracks.

 "Carry a Dream" was the first single release, and was used as the theme song for Japanese animated movie Marco.
 "My Treasure Is You" was issued as the follow-up in the latter part of 1999.